Generic Name: cefuroxime sodium

 Unused solutions should be discarded after the time periods mentioned above.

-Cefuroxime for Injection, USP has also been found compatible for 24 hours at room temperature when admixed in IV infusion with heparin (10 and 50 U/mL) in 0.9% Sodium Chloride Injection and Potassium Chloride (10 and 40 mEq/L) in 0.9% Sodium Chloride Injection.
-Sodium Bicarbonate Injection, USP is not recommended for the dilution of Cefuroxime for Injection, USP.
+Cefuroxime for Injection has also been found compatible for 24 hours at room temperature when admixed in IV infusion with heparin (10 and 50 U/mL) in 0.9% Sodium Chloride Injection and Potassium Chloride (10 and 40 mEq/L) in 0.9% Sodium Chloride Injection.
+Sodium Bicarbonate Injection, USP is not recommended for the dilution of Cefuroxime for Injection.

-Frozen Stability: Constitute the 7.5 g pharmacy bulk package vial as directed for IV administration.
-Immediately withdraw 8 mL or 16 mL from the 7.5 g pharmacy bulk package vial and add to a minibag containing 50 or 100 mL of 0.9% Sodium Chloride Injection or 5% Dextrose Injection and freeze.
+Constitute the 750 mg or 1.5 g vial as directed for IV administration in Table 5.
+Immediately withdraw the total contents of the 750 mg or 1.5 g vial and add to a compatible container containing 50 or 100 mL of 0.9% Sodium Chloride Injection or 5% Dextrose Injection and freeze.
 Frozen solutions are stable for 6 months when stored at -20°C. Frozen solutions should be thawed at room temperature and not refrozen.
 Do not force thaw by immersion in water baths or by microwave irradiation.
 Thawed solutions may be stored for up to 24 hours at room temperature or for 7 days in a refrigerator.

 Note: Parenteral drug products should be inspected visually for particulate matter and discoloration before administration whenever solution and container permit.

-As with other cephalosporins, Cefuroxime for Injection, USP powder as well as solutions and suspensions tend to darken, depending on storage conditions, without adversely affecting product potency.
+As with other cephalosporins, Cefuroxime for Injection powder as well as solutions and suspensions tend to darken, depending on storage conditions, without adversely affecting product potency.

 - Cockcroft DW, Gault MH.
 Prediction of creatinine clearance from serum creatinine.
 Nephron.
 1976; 16:31-41.